-The function of consciousness can be seen as covering the child’s eyes during the growing up period and thus preventing him or her from seeing the true complexity of the world, which would be dangerous in an early age.
+The function of consciousness can be seen as covering the child’s senses during the growing up period and thus preventing him or her from experiencing the true complexity of the world, which would be fatal in an early age.
 Consciousness is just making the world rational and causal for fast and secure predictability.
-I’ve depicted the unconscious mind here as a hidden area behind the conscious.
-As we grow up we only see the cover (consciousness), not what is behind.
+I’ve depicted the unconscious mind here as a hidden and shadowed area behind the conscious.
+As we grow up we only experience the cover (consciousness), not what is behind.
 We are exploring the conscious and trying to make it even better.
-But the better and stronger it becomes, the more our unconscious will be hidden and the less we understand it.
+But the better and stronger it becomes, the more our unconscious will be hidden and the less we will understand it.
 That is what Zen’s paradoxes are all about: peace of mind cannot be achieved with the help of conscious mind.
-If you are lucky, you can get rid of it and see what’s behind it.
+Only if you are lucky, you can get rid of it and see what’s behind it.

 Conscious mind is for children only